honeynet/honeysnap/README.txt

 to execute:
 honeysnap -c honeysnap.cfg <pcapfile>

+Efficency:

+Increasing the max number of open files will max things faster.
+On most unix like OSs

+$ ulimit -n 4096

 Bugs/Help:

 Please send any bugs, tracebacks, comments, or patches to Arthur Clune, arthur@honeynet.org.uk or Jed Haile jed.haile@thelogingroup.biz